-More and more investors are turning to peer-to-peer, or P2P, lending as a way of creating passive income.
-And for good reason: Lenders can earn returns as high as 8 percent to 12 percent.
+More investors are turning to peer-to-peer, or P2P, lending as a way of creating passive income.
+And for good reason: According to MarketWatch, annual returns for investors in Lending Club, the largest P2P lender in the U.S. market, average 5% to 9%, depending on the credit grade.
 But to achieve such returns, you can't be as passive as you might wish.

 A P2P loan is a personal loan made between you and a borrower, facilitated through a third-party intermediary such as Prosper.com or LendingClub.com.
 As a lender, you earn income via interest payments made on the loans, but because the loan is unsecured, you face the risk of default.